 Jessica Nunes of Moments of Mamahood

-Grab my free “Get Stuff Done” checklist to get organized and accomplish more, right away!
-Click this button to download:
+Grab my free “How To Declutter” checklist to get organized and accomplish more, right away!
+Click below to download:

 Be Productive By Doing What Matters Most

 Do the things that matter the most.
 You’ll drive yourself crazy trying to do everything.
 So focus on the most important things and leave the rest undone or for later.
 Enlist help from friends, family, husband, kids, anybody with a pulse.
 Being a new mom is hard work, and you’ll need your energy to recover and take care of your new baby.
 If you have visitors, ask them to help with a load of dishes, laundry, etc. Keep meals simple and use paper plates when possible.
 Don’t plan lots of outings or appointments right away.
 Prioritizing your life goes a long way as a new mama.

 Kristi Crosson of Healthy Mom Revolution

 We hope you enjoy the products we recommend!
 This post may contain affiliate links.
 That means we get a portion of the commission if you click through and make a purchase, but you don’t pay a cent more.
 Thank you for supporting our small business as we strive to help you rock mom life!

 More Tips: How To Get Stuff Done With A Newborn

 My best tip for getting things done as a new mom is to use your crockpot to cook!
 Your crockpot will be your new best friend for cooking dinner, it’s so easy.
 I liked how I could toss things in and if the baby got fussy I could step away for a minute then add them later.

 Audrey of Two Pink Peonies

 When I was a new mom, one of the most helpful tricks for getting stuff done was by spending 5 minutes at different points throughout my day to do things.
 As a new mom, you don’t often have long periods of time to get things done, but you do have 5 minutes here and there.